rladies/rladies_ldnont_website/content/page/about.md

 - **Do I need to be an R expert?** No!
 While some familiarity helps, all levels are welcome!
 If you want to follow along, come with your laptop and have R and RStudio installed.
 - **I already know R, what's in it for me?** Awesome!
 Come join a community of individuals interested in STEM research, meet new pals, learn new skills or sharpen old ones, or talk to us about leading a workshop on a topic you're passionate about!
-- **I don't identify as a lady, but I still want to learn R - can I join?** Yes!While we prioritize underrepresented genders in leadership positions (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender), our general membership is fully inclusive.
+- **I don't identify as a lady, but I still want to learn R - can I join?** Yes!
+While we prioritize underrepresented genders in leadership positions (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender), our general membership is fully inclusive.
 - **I'm interested in leading a workshop!
 How to I get in touch?** Great!
 You don't even need to be a full fledged "expert" to lead a workshop... this is a group for skill swapping.
 If you're interested, send us an [email](ldnont@rladies.org).